 Every adventure, no matter how grand, must eventually come to an end.
 Disembark in Longyearbyen, the administrative center of Svalbard, taking home memories that will accompany you wherever your next adventure lies.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

 Mandatory Travel Insurance:

 Please Note: All voyages will operate subject to a minimum of 70 participants.
-The chances that you might complete a full Spitsbergen Circumnavigation (based on experiences from with this shipping company from 2013 until 2017) are about 70%.
-In case it is not possible to complete a full circumnavigation, you may make a circumnavigation of Spitsbergen through Hinlopen Strait.
+In case it is not possible to complete a full circumnavigation of Spitsbergen, an alternative program will be devised.
 The onboard expedition leader determines the final itinerary.

 Bilingual Departures: English/German

 Pre-scheduled transfers and baggage handling between the airport and ship (only for passengers on group flights to and from Longyearbyen); shipboard accommodations; all shore excursions and activities throughout the voyage by Zodiac; program of lectures by noted naturalists and leadership by experienced expedition staff; gear on loan (rubber boots); all meals onboard the ship; snacks, coffee, and tea; comprehensive pre-departure material; all miscellaneous service taxes and port charges throughout the program; AECO fees and governmental taxes.
 Inclusions subject to change without notice.